alexgrant/pr_template_test/.github/PULL_REQUEST_TEMPLATE/ots.md

 - [ ] All criteria have been implemented
 - [ ] Tests exist for any important changes
 - [ ] No new security vulnerabilities have been introduced
-- [ ] The PR points to the right version
+- [ ] The PR target branch matches JIRA fix version (and so do any migrate.groovy changes)

 **Second reviewer** *<your_name_here>* has verified that:
 - [ ] The changes are of sufficiently high quality that I would be willing to maintain them